Enterprise Mobility Trends and Challenges

-About 71% of enterprises regard mobility as a top priority, and Nasscom estimates the global enterprise mobility market to be worth $140 billion a year, by 2020.
+About 71% of enterprises regard mobility as a top priority, and Nasscom estimates the global enterprise mobility market to be worth $140 billion a year.
 Such widespread adoption of enterprise mobility solutions come as no surprise, considering an employee gains 240 hours a year on average, in terms of productivity, if they use cutting edge mobility solutions at work.

 However, mobility is still an emerging technology and an extremely fluid space.
 New paradigms emerge by the day, and there is no standardized way to apply or govern technologies.
 Success requires a lot of trailblazing, adopting the latest trends, and tackling challenges head-on.
-Here are the latest trends to follow, and the challenges to overcome, in 2017.
+Here are the latest trends to follow, and the challenges to overcome in future.

 1. The Rise of Companion Apps